tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

-After reading the [Sucuri Blog](http://blog.sucuri.net/ "Home | Sucuri Blog") widely, I found that a considerable number of vulnerable plugins are lacking in validating either the nonce and authentication or both.
+After reading the [Sucuri Blog](http://blog.sucuri.net/ "Home | Sucuri Blog") widely, I found that a considerable number of vulnerable plugins are lacking in validating either the nonce and privilege or both.
 WP-ZEP will make up both of them embedding a nonce into the link, form and ajax request from jQuery on every admin screen.

-This simple sysmtem will protect your admin screen from attack such as Arbitrary File Uploading, SQL Injection (SQLi), Cross Site Request Forgeries (CSRF) and etc via `wp-admin/admin.php` and `wp-admin/admin-{ajax|post}.php` with a query parameter `action`.
-Moreover, it doesn't affects the request for non-logged-in user.
+This simple system will validate both of them on behalf of vulnerable plugins in your site and will block a request with a query parameter `action` through `wp-admin/admin.php` and `wp-admin/admin-(ajax|post).php` if it has no nonce and privilege.
+Moreover, it doesn't affects a request from non-logged-in user.

 On the other hand, the details of above process are slightly delicate.
 For example, it's incapable of preventing Privilege Escalation (PE) because it